 The symptoms of PCOS include excess hair (hirsutism), hair loss, acne, weight gain, difficulties with fertility, increased anxiety and depression and symptoms associated with periods.
 There is also information on the possible causes of PCOS, and other health problems linked with PCOS.

 How is PCOS diagnosed?

 Learn about how PCOS is diagnosed, when to see your doctor and the tests your doctor might do to test for PCOS.
-There is also some information on the Jean Hailes PCOS service.

 Management & treatment

 Management and treatment of PCOS can include a range of things such as a healthy approach to diet and physical activity, medications and complementary therapies.
 The following information is a general introduction to the different ways you can manage and treat PCOS.